SoftwareAG/c8y-docs/content/glossary/p.md

 ### Product area {#product-area}

 In the change logs (or release notes for yearly releases respectively) changes can be filtered for various parameters one of which is the product area.
-The product area is a high-level functional area, for example, "Device Management & Connectivity".
+The product area is a high-level functional area, for example, "Device management & connectivity".

 See also [Components](/glossary/c/#components).